 Over 95% of participants are women, who are able to gain social standing and a voice in decision-making as they contribute to household income.
 A total of 194 savings groups engage 3,880 members to improve their entrepreneurship and business training, increase their savings, and achieve better livelihoods for themselves and for their families.

-Working with the Diocese of Colombo, Episcopal Relief & Development is supporting efforts to build collaborative communities in the aftermath of decades of political conflict.
+Working with the Anglican Diocese of Colombo, Episcopal Relief & Development also supports is supporting efforts to build collaborative communities in the aftermath of decades of political conflict activities to equip and.
 Activities include training for community-led development and conflict resolution, empowering women and war-affected individuals through micro-finance and psychosocial support.

 Our work with Women focuses on helping communities promote the rights of women and children and move toward the vision that everyone deserves a life free from violence in a society where they are treated with dignity and respect.
 Only then can communities truly heal and thrive.

 Our Climate-related work focuses on how families and communities can work together to adapt to the effects of rapidly changing weather patterns.
 This work includes preparing for and recovering from climate-influenced events such as floods, hurricanes and other disasters.

 Planning ahead for disasters can go far in minimizing their potential impact – especially for people already facing poverty, who may lose their few assets or safety nets.
 To this end, Episcopal Relief & Development is partnering with the Episcopal/Anglican Church to better prepare for and respond to disasters.
 Read more about Disaster Risk Reduction.Read more about Disaster Risk Reduction